2026 GTM AI Summit

 Inbound Meeting Capture Workflow

-The four-table Clay system Engineered GTM runs on its own website.
-Meeting booked → HubSpot deal → webhook → parallel company + contact enrichment → synthesised Sales Lead summary → Slack ping to sales channel + CRM updated.
+The four-table orchestration Engineered GTM runs on its own website.
+Meeting booked → CRM deal created → webhook → parallel company + contact enrichment → synthesised Sales Lead summary → Slack ping to sales channel + CRM updated.
 The protocol, in production.

 Demo · WorkflowS5